Clear eyes, full hearts, can't lose: The best of The Hart Foundation

 After the infamous events of Survivor Series 1997, Neidhart joined "Hit Man" when he left WWE for World Championship Wrestling.
 In WCW, Anvil formed a tag team with The British Bulldog, but the two big men experienced little success in the mismanaged promotion.

-The Anvil was last seen in a WWE ring for the 15th Anniversary of Monday Night Raw on December 10, 2007 when he participated in a battle royal.
-He is seen frequently on WWE Total Divas as he is the father of WWE Diva, Natalya.
+The Anvil was last seen in a WWE ring for the 15th Anniversary of Monday Night Raw on Dec.
+10, 2007 when he participated in a battle royal.
+He is seen frequently on Total Divas, as he is the father of WWE Diva, Natalya.